 Researching stocks is a crucial part of the investment process.
 A stock screener like Stock Rover can provide more tools than your online broker.

 Some of the best features include in-depth analysis, portfolio tracking and analyst reports.

-This review can help you decide if Stock Rover is worth the cost.
+This Stock Rover review can help you decide if it is worth the cost for you.

 Stock Rover offers in-depth stock ratings and stock screening tools.
 A paid plan can provide the most valuable research features.